Double or Quits (1938 film)

-Double or Quits is a 1938 British crime film directed by Roy William Neill and starring Frank Fox, Patricia Medina and Hal Walters.

-It was shot at Teddington Studios.
-It was made as a quota quickie by the British subsidiary of Warner Brothers.
+Double or Quits is a 1938 lost British crime film directed by Roy William Neill and starring Frank Fox, Patricia Medina and Hal Walters.
+It was written by Michael Barringer and shot at Teddington Studios, and was made as a quota quickie by the British subsidiary of Warner Brothers.

+Preservation status

+The British Film Institute has classed Double or Quits as a lost film.
+Its National Archive holds no ephemera, stills, film or video materials.

 Synopsis

 A reporter on a transatlantic cruise ship is accused of theft.
 In attempting to clear his name he discovers a more serious conspiracy.